Be aware of the values you’re being influenced into…

 Back to those marketing experts who are motivating us with extrinsic factors...

-They might justify to themselves: “People need to make money, before they can even think about making an impact… so let’s market to their desire for money.”
+Perhaps they justify to themselves: “People need to make money, before they can even think about making an impact… so let’s market to their desire for money.”

-There are much deeper human needs than money.
+There are deeper human needs than money.
 We have the core need to feel that our life is purposeful, that we are being useful to others, and that we are engaged in creative self expression.